googleapis/google-cloud-cpp/google/cloud/opentelemetry/quickstart/README.md

 in the same namespace.
 In order to avoid ambiguous symbols, we must set certain flags when compiling `opentelemetry-cpp`.

-### Testing

-The client library is only tested against the latest version of `opentelemetry-cpp`.
-As of 2023-05, that is [v1.9.0][opentelemetry-cpp-v1-9-0].

 ## Using with Bazel

 > :warning: If you are using Windows or macOS there are additional instructions